sonaltiwary7/Beatwave/README.md

 JavaScript
 GSAP (GreenSock Animation Platform)
 How to Run
-To run the this Website locally on your machine:
+To run the this Website locally on your machine:-

 Clone the repository: git clone https://github.com/sonaltiwary7/Beatwave.git Open the index.html file in your web browser.